Chain stitch tutorial - little fishy

 Printable pattern

 Print this page and then transfer the pattern onto your fabric.
-Not sure how to do this, then check out some different options here.

 I suggest a firmly woven cotton or linen fabric for hand embroidery.